Last Updated on 6th January 2021 by Sophie Nadeau

 Before you head out on your Montmartre Walking Tour, there are certain things you should know.
 Firstly, make sure that you wear suitable walking shoes: this is one area of Paris where there really are plenty of cobbled lanes.

 Though the walking time is just 26 minutes, allow yourself at least a couple of hours to ensure that you have enough time to see all the sites and attractions along the way (after all, there are plenty of museums, small streets, and eateries you may want to spend a while in along the way).
-If you’re considering stopping for lunch, and perhaps also an afternoon tea, then allocate yourself an entire half day.

 Walking time: 26 minutes